cool2645/ssmu_install/go/README.md

 ## How to use
 First make sure that your server os is Debian.
-Just clone it and

-`chmod +x ssmu_install_debian8.sh`

-and then edit ssmu.cfg according to your sspanel and server config.
+Just clone it and edit ssmu.cfg according to your sspanel and server config.

 Then run

 `./ssmu_install_debian8.sh`